verilator/verilator/docs/guide/exe_verilator.rst

    file to the specified level (e.g. :vlopt:`--debugi-V3Width 9
    <--debugi>`).
 Higher levels produce more detailed messages.
 See
    :vlopt:`--debug` for other implications of enabling debug.

+.. option:: --no-decoration

+   When creating output Verilated code, minimize comments, white space, symbol names and other decorative items, at the cost of greatly reduced readability.
+This may assist C++ compile times.
+This will not typically change the ultimate model's performance, but may in some cases.

 .. option:: --default-language <value>